PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 I maintain an original copy of data generated in my lab in:
 > smb://chss.datastore.ed.ac.uk/chss/ppls/groups/bramleyccslab.

 If navigating through the DataStore network drive manually, you should see a folder “chss” (college of arts, humanities & social sciences), and within that there is a folder “/ppls”.
-Within ppls, there is a folder called “users” with a subfolder for every staff member’s unique username.
+Within "/ppls", there is a folder called “users” with a subfolder for every staff member’s unique username.
 Scroll to find yours and you should be able to add files to this folder (maybe create a shortcut to go straight there).

 To request access if you do not have a space already, or to add users to your lab group, fill in the form [here](https://www.ed.ac.uk/information-services/computing/desktop-personal/connect-uni-file-storage/request-datastore-access).